Table of Contents

 Good communication with your health care provider will help determine the best treatment for you based on what is causing the anemia.

-Anemia is a common condition in HIV+ people, especially women.
+Anemia is a common condition in people living with HIV, especially women.
 It can cause feelings of fatigue, lower your quality of life, and increase the chances that your HIV disease will get worse.

 If you are feeling tired for unexplained reasons or experiencing any of the other symptoms listed above, talk to your health care provider.
 He or she can run tests to determine if anemia is the problem.
 If so, your health care provider will look for the cause and suggest treatment options.
-Treating anemia improves the health and survival of HIV+ people.
+Treating anemia improves the health and survival of people living with HIV.